-The Land of Painted Caves by Jean M. Auelby julie - Thursday, July 5, 2012
+The Land of Painted Caves by Jean M. Auelby Julie Horton - Thursday, July 5, 2012

 Ayla is Back!
 Jean M. Auel’s Earth’s Children series introduced us to one of the original beautiful, strong, and self-sufficient female protagonist back in 1980 and in this last installment of the series, The Land of Painted Caves, we find Ayla training to become Zealandoni (shaman) of the clan.
 For those unfamiliar with the story it follows Cro-Magnon Ayla who was orphaned at 5 and adopted by Neanderthals.
 The series offers encyclopedic documentation of how Ayla survives with the Neanderthal, alone, and eventually flourishes amongst her own people.
 Admirers of Auel will be accustomed to and appreciate the attention to detail the new book offers and will gain additional tidbits on how to thrive in the wilds including how to kill and dress a wolverine.
 Some might find this meticulous style tedious, perhaps even annoying, but fans will enjoy a refresher course in how to make fire, tea, and helpful herbal remedies from 25,000 years ago.